giantswarm/gitops-template/docs/add_appcr.md

-# Add a new App to the Workload Cluster
+# Add a new App to a Workload Cluster

 Follow the instructions below to add a new App to a cluster managed in this repository.